JAE-S/Fashion-Fix/README.md

 ---

 ## Summary
  > This is a promotional application for Bullring Birmingham's Annual Autumn Fashion Fix Event.
-Usuers are able to view the "social wall" to discover latests trends and releven social media posts from Twitter and Instagram.
+Users are able to view the "social wall" to discover latests trends and relevent social media posts from Twitter and Instagram.
 ---

 ## Technologies